sesphelan/Git_Practice/README.md

 In my opinion, technologies like this need to be used in moderation, as an aiding tool to a human doctor.
 With automation comes a great risk that will be hard to undo.

+#### Another Opinion

+I thouroughly enjoyed this article.
+Many advances in Artificial Intelligence and deep learning are fascinating, yet also scary.
+The question is not whether AI will continue to expand, but rather where is the line drawn between automation and neglectance.
+Even though machines can do better jobs at humans with statistical data, should machines just be left by themselves to run hostpials?
+This is just only one question that advances in technology bring up.